OmerEfeKaymaz/QRS/README.md

-# BIL-QRS: Quick Recognition Systems
+# QRS: Quick Recognition Systems

-**BIL-QRS (Quick Recognition Systems)** is an end-to-end automated system designed to streamline the evaluation of handwritten exam papers in educational institutions.
+**QRS (Quick Recognition Systems)** is an end-to-end automated system designed to streamline the evaluation of handwritten exam papers in educational institutions.
 Built with a full-stack architecture using Python (Flask), Node.js, and MySQL, the system provides teachers with an intuitive and efficient platform for managing student submissions and automating image-based answer extraction.

 ---